‘The player is a prospect’ – Lavrynenko on why FC Inhulets signed Gopey

 “There was Sasha Akimenko, who scored the maximum goals for our club and Nika Sichinava.
 Now, there is Artem Sitalo and Stephen [Gopey].
 Let them score.”

-The introduction of the Nigerian for Artem Sitalo at the beginning of the second half brought a spark into Inhulets’ attack.
+The introduction of the Nigerian for Artem Sitalo at the beginning of the second half brought a spark to Inhulets’ attack.

 “I already said that he only arrived three days ago,” he continued.